 This seems to be pretty straight forward… Vitamin E as alpha-tocopherol increases cancer risk (a little) if you carry the val/val genotype.
 The study doesn’t answer the question of whether vitamin E from foods or from mixed tocopherol supplements would have the same effect.

-Is this a big enough deal to worry about?
-The increase in the risk of cancer was 18%, so it isn’t a huge increase.
+Is this a big enough problem to worry about?
+The increase in the relative risk of cancer was 18%, so it isn’t a huge increase.
 This is similar to the overall increase in the risk of colon cancer from eating 50g of processed meat per day, also estimated at 18%. (read about it here with a good explanation of the statistics) Compare this to the 20-fold increase in lung cancer risk from smoking and you can see that the increase is small.
-But even a small increase in risk isn’t worthwhile if you aren’t getting a greater benefit elsewhere from taking vitamin E… you will need to weigh the risk vs. reward for yourself.
+But even a small increase in risk isn’t worthwhile if you aren’t getting a greater benefit elsewhere from taking vitamin E… you will need to weigh the risk vs. reward for yourself!